 Andrew Carnegie, industrialist and philanthropist, in his essay ‘Wealth’, June 1889

-The five men invited by Harry Oppenheimer to join him as founding Trustees were characterised by a sense of duty and loyalty to company (almost all were employees of Anglo American) and country.
-All were known for their intellect, compassion and generosity.
-It was a different time and place, where there was time to think and plan before acting – letters took days, even weeks – and the courtesy in the exchanges between the Trust and applicants not only reflects the depth of enquiry and discussion that preceded any grant, but also the genuine interest of the Trustees.
+The five men invited by Harry Oppenheimer to join him as founding Trustees were characterised by a sense of duty and loyalty to company (almost all were employees of Anglo American) and to country.
+In other hands, this might have presented an opportunity for manipulation of people and society, but all were known for their intellect, compassion and generosity.
+It was, too, a different time and place, where there was time to think and plan before acting – letters took days, even weeks – and the courtesy in the exchanges between the Trust and applicants not only reflects the depth of enquiry and discussion that preceded any grant, but also the genuine interest of the Trustees.